ACDrafahl/CasualConvoAI/docs/RESEARCH.md

 ## 12.29.2023: Implementing GPT4All
 Slight update on the behavioral customization: GPT4All seems to have a built-in template system that will make this way easier, which is incredible.
 Essentially it uses a form of prompt engineering that tacks a desired behavior on to the end of every response, i.e., "hi, who are you?
 [Respond like a pirate]."
 That behavior will be hidden, so to the user, it simply seems that the behavior has been permanently altered.

+Otherwise, I've been able to successfully get the model up and responding to manually typed prompts.